benc-uk/cse-onboarding/scenarios/iommi-corp/readme.md

 Iommi Corp is a global leading provider of mcguffin services and the trading of widgets & doohickeys.
 Iommi is looking to modernize how their customers can access the range of products & services that Iommi provides, manage their accounts, self service etc.

-Iommi Corp is a important Microsoft customer and has reached out to see how CSE can help on a greenfield implementation of this new system in Azure.
+Iommi Corp is an important Microsoft customer and has reached out to see how CSE can help on a greenfield implementation of this new system in Azure.
 Iommi Corp is new to the cloud, so are looking for a lot of guidance, and are open to suggestions on architecture & design of the system.

 ## High Level Requirements